 It is always advisable to conduct due diligence on potential partners.
 Negotiate from the position of your partner and give your partner clear incentives to honor the contract.
 A good partner is an important ally in protecting IP rights.
 Consider carefully, however, whether to permit your partner to register your IP rights on your behalf.
 Doing so may create a risk that your partner will list itself as the IP owner and fail to transfer the rights should the partnership end.
 Keep an eye on your cost structure and reduce the margins (and the incentive) of would-be bad actors.
 Projects and sales in Singapore require constant attention.
 Work with legal counsel familiar with Singapore laws to create a solid contract that includes non-compete clauses, and confidentiality/non-disclosure provisions.

 It is also recommended that small and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
 There are a number of these organizations, both Singapore or U.S.-based.
 These include:

 A wealth of information on protecting IP is freely available to U.S. rights holders.
 Some excellent resources for companies regarding intellectual property include the following:

 Entities wanting to carry out business in Singapore must register with the Accounting and Corporate Regulatory Authority (ACRA).
-CS Singapore offers the International Company Profile (http://www.buyusa.gov/singapore/en/icp.html) service to American firms wishing to check the bona fides of existing or potential partners.
-Alternately, U.S. firms can run a check on Singapore companies by accessing the ACRA database via www.acra.gov.sg.
+CS Singapore offers the International Company Profile (http://export.gov/singapore/servicesforu.s.companies/internationalcompanyprofile/index.asp) service to American firms wishing to check the bona fides of existing or potential partners.
+Alternatively, U.S. firms can run a check on Singapore companies by accessing the ACRA database via www.acra.gov.sg.
 Other credit agency includes Infocredit D&B (http://www.icdnb.com.sg) and DP Information Group (http://www.dpgroup.com.sg/).